miraymania/miraymania.github.io/_pages/about.md

 My broad research interests are issues in the syntax-semantics interface, historical syntax, morphosyntax, and linguistic typology.

-My narrow research interests are syntax of null arguments and ellipsis, syntax-semantics of indexical shift and logophoricity in reason and purpose clauses, typology of say-complementation/subordination constructions, development of agreement markers.
+My narrow research interests are syntax of null arguments and ellipsis, syntax-semantics of indexical shift and logophoricity in reason and purpose clauses, say-complementation/subordination constructions, development of agreement markers.

 Feel free to drop me an email if you have any questions and/or you would like to have a chat with me!